kanmyng/DevOps-Project/01.Essential-Linux-Commands/README.md

 # 2. Intermediate Commands
 ## 2.1 File Permissions and Ownership
-## i. •	chmod command - Change file modes or Access Control Lists
+## i. 'chmod' command - Change file modes or Access Control Lists
 The chmod command changes file or directory permissions, such as read, write, and execute. chmod command syntax: `chmod [who][operator][permission] file`
 ### who: Specifies the user classes whose permissions you are modifying.
 It can be: